aws-samples/automated-exploratory-data-with-model-operationalization/README.md

 ## Clean-up

 To avoid any recurring charges, stop any running Data Wrangler and Jupyter Notebook instances within Studio when not in use.
-Also, delete endpoints created in the Sagemaker dashboard.
+Make sure to delete the Sagemaker endpoint.
+Also, delete the output files in Amazon S3 you created while running the orchestration workflow via step function.
+You have to delete the data in the S3 buckets before you can delete the buckets.

 ## Security